juicedata/juicefs-csi-driver/README.md

 | -------------------------- | ------ |
 | v1.19.2 / minikube v1.16.0 | Yes    |
 | v1.20.2 / minikube v1.16.0 | Yes    |

-### Known issues

-#### JuiceFS CSI volumes can NOT reconcile [#14](https://github.com/juicedata/juicefs-csi-driver/issues/14)

-When `juicefs-csi-node` is killed, existing JuiceFS volume will become inaccessible.
-It will not recover automatically even after `juicefs-csi-node` reconcile.

-Delete the pods mounting JuiceFS volume and recreate them to recover.

 ## Miscellaneous